Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

-Container Planting Instructions: Plant your tree in a large pot that gives the roots room to grow.
-Plant in well-draining, loose soil and make sure your container has proper drainage holes.
-Adding equal parts sand, moss and vermiculite is the best combination for ideal growth.
-As your tree grows, if roots begin to come out of the drainage holes, you will need to repot your plant in a larger container.
-You can keep your plant outside during the warmest months, but when temperatures begin to drop below 60 degrees Fahrenheit, you'll need to begin training the tree to move indoors.
-Training is easy, simply bring your tree inside for 1 hour on the first day and increase the time inside by 2-3 hours each day.
+You can keep your plant outside during the warmest months, but when temperatures begin to drop below 60 degrees you'll need to begin training the tree to move indoors.
+Training is easy - simply bring your tree inside for 1 hour on the first day and increase the time inside by 2 to 3 hours each day.
 If you move your plant back outside during the summer, you'll need to retrain it in the same way.
 Always keep your tree in the sunniest location possible, whether indoors or outdoors.

-Watering: Water new plants twice a week until established.
-Once the tree is established, only water every 7-10 days.
-Never overwater your Mandarin tree.
+2. Watering: Water new plants twice a week until established.
+Once the tree is established, only water every 7 to 10 days.

-Fertilization: Use a citrus fertilizer in March, May and June.
-Follow the instructions on the package, but divide the amount by 3.
+3. Fertilizing: Use a citrus fertilizer, like the one included in our Citrus Care Kit, in March, May, and June.
+Follow the instructions on the package, but divide the amount by three.
 When applying the fertilizer, water the tree lightly to dissolve the fertilizer into the soil.

 Most items ship the next business day unless otherwise noted